aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/convert-vcf-mhtml-aspose-email-java/_index.md

 ### License Acquisition

-Aspose.Email offers a free trial, temporary licenses for more extensive testing, or you can purchase a license for full access.
-Here's how to proceed:
+Aspose.Email offers a free trial, temporary licenses for extended testing, or a full commercial license.

 - **Free Trial:** [Download](https://releases.aspose.com/email/java/) the library and start experimenting with its capabilities.
 - **Temporary License:** Apply for a temporary license at [Aspose Temporary License Page](https://purchase.aspose.com/temporary-license/).
-- **Purchase:** For long-term use, visit [Aspose Purchase](https://purchase.aspose.com/buy).
+- **Purchase:** For long‑term use, visit [Aspose Purchase](https://purchase.aspose.com/buy).

 ### Basic Initialization

-Once set up, initialize Aspose.Email in your Java application to begin using its functionalities.
+Once the dependency is resolved and the license is applied, you can start using Aspose.Email classes in your Java code.

 ## Implementation Guide

-We will break down the process into manageable steps based on functionality.
+We will break down the conversion into clear, numbered steps.

-### Loading and Converting VCF Contact

-This feature demonstrates how to load a VCF contact file and convert it into a `MailMessage` object for further manipulation.

-#### Load the VCF Contact
+### Step 1: Load the VCF Contact

-Start by specifying your document directory and loading the VCF file:
+First, point to the folder that contains your `.vcf` file and load it as a `MapiContact`.

 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY"; // Replace with your actual path.
 MapiContact contact = MapiContact.fromVCard(dataDir + "ContactsSaqib Razzaq.vcf");
 ```

-#### Convert to Byte Stream
+### Step 2: Convert to a Byte Stream (MSG format)

-Convert the loaded VCF into a byte stream in MSG format, an intermediary step before conversion:
+The intermediate MSG format makes it easy to transition to a `MailMessage`.

 ```java
 ByteArrayOutputStream os = new ByteArrayOutputStream();
 contact.save(os, ContactSaveFormat.Msg);
 ```

-#### Load as MapiMessage and Convert to MailMessage
+### Step 3: Load as MapiMessage and Convert to MailMessage

-Load the message from the byte stream and then convert it into a `MailMessage` object for further processing:
+Now read the byte stream back into a `MapiMessage` and transform it.

 ```java
 MapiMessage msg = MapiMessage.fromStream(new ByteArrayInputStream(os.toByteArray()));